Ascophyllum: Ecology

+Ascophyllum nodosum is an autotroph, meaning that it makes its own food by photosynthesis, like other plants and algae.
+The air bladders on A. nodosum serve as a flotation device, which allows sunlight to reach the plant better, aiding photosynthesis.

+Excess sperm can be released during the reproduction of Ascophyllum nodosum, which can then act as a food source for plankton consumers.
+The coverage created by mats of A. nodosum can serve as protection for several marine species, including barnacles (Semibalanus balanoides), periwinkles (genus Littorina), and marine isopods.

 Phlorotannins in A. nodosum act as chemical defenses against the marine herbivorous snail, Littorina littorea.

 Polysiphonia lanosa (L.) T.A.
 Christensen is a small red alga, commonly found growing in dense tufts on Ascophyllum whose rhizoids penetrate the host.
 It is considered by some as parasitic; however, as it only receives structural support from knotted wrack (not parasitically), it acts as an epiphyte.

 Distribution

 This species has been recorded in Europe from Ireland, the White Sea, the Faroe Islands, Norway, Britain and Isle of Man, Netherlands, and North America from the Bay of Fundy, Nova Scotia, Baffin Island, Hudson Strait, Labrador, and Newfoundland.
+The southern boundary of A. nodosum ends around Long Island, NY, on account of higher water temperatures when traveling farther south.
 It has been recorded as an accidental introduction near San Francisco, California, and eradicated as a potential invasive species.